Terms of Service for the Red Hill’s Small Farm Alliance Online Farmer’s Market

 - Producers must be the originator of all items being sold.
 No buying and reselling of produce or other products are allowed.

 - The producer's farm or business shall be visited and their operations reviewed by RHO representatives before his/her application will be considered for approval.
-Beginning in 2018, farms and businesses will begin receiving follow-up visits with the expectation that all members will be visited at a minimum of every other year.
+Farms and businesses will receive follow-up visits with the expectation that all members will be visited at a minimum of every other year.

 - All RHO producers are encouraged to participate in a minimum of one four-hour market day per year to keep them familiarized with produce drop-off procedures and market packing operations.